mgg9xv/frontend-nanodegree-mobile-portfolio/README.md

-# Mobile Portfolio | Udacity's Frontend Nanodegree
+#  Udacity's Frontend Nanodegree Mobile Portfolio Project
 The purpose of this project was to gain experience using [Chrome DevTools](https://developer.chrome.com/devtools) and [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) and learn how optimize a website's critical rendering path.

 ## Quick Links